mattmc3/dict.fish/README.md

-# map.fish
+# dict.fish

-> Treat a paired array variable like a key/value map in Fish
+> Treat a paired array variable like a key/value dictionary in Fish

-The Fish shell lacks the concept of a key/value map.
+The Fish shell lacks the concept of a key/value dictionary.
 Sometimes referred to as an "associative array", shells like [Zsh][zsh-assoc-arr] and [Bash][bash-assoc-arr] already have this concept built in.

-This Fish plugin gives you a simple `map` command, which lets you treat an array like it is an associative array.
+This Fish plugin gives you a simple `dict` command, which lets you treat an array like it is an associative array.

 ## Install